 There is a common misconception that if a property's valuation rises then Council receives a "windfall gain" with additional income.
-This is not so, as the revaluation process results in a redistribution of the rate levied across all properties in the municipality.
+This is not so as the revaluation process results in a redistribution of the rate levied across all properties in the municipality.
 Any increase to total valuations of the municipality is offset by a reduction to the rate in dollar used to calculate the rate for each property.
-Rates collected by Council are capped at an annual increase rate as set out by the Minister for Local Government.
-In 2018-19, this rates cap was set at 2.25%.
-Council elected to apply a lower rates cap of 2%.
+For example, the total valuation of residential properties in 2016 increased by 5.64% when compared to the 2014 valuation, yet the rate in the dollar (RID) actually decreased by 1.28%